MTKruto/website/src/graceful-shutdown.md

 If you're running MTKruto with a **persistent storage** outside browsers where you can control the behavior of `SIGINT`, it is recommended that you disconnect the client before the process exits.
-This way, you'll persist cache that can later improve the performance of your app.
+This way, you'll make sure that important cache that can later improve the performance of your app is persisted.

 Here's how it can be done.